How To Check Back Into The Real World After Being OOO

 Sadly, the crush of reality really does kill the buzz you get when you've had some time off.
-David Ballard, PsyD, head of the American Psychological Association's Center for Organizational Excellence, says that while most people feel way less stressed after taking a vacation, those feel-good emotions go away when they come home.
-In fact, according to the American Psychological Association's 2018 Work and Well-Being survey, about 60% of U.S. adults polled said that the benefits of their time away disappeared in a matter of days.
+David Ballard, PsyD, head of the American Psychological Association's Center for Organizational Excellence, says that while most people feel way less stressed after taking a holiday, those feel-good emotions go away when they come home.
+In fact, a reported 57% of Brits said that they felt depressed or deflated returning from holiday.

 Advertisement